 4. Complete your airline’s flight attendant training

 Once you pass the interview process, you’ll enroll in your airline’s training program.
-These programs involve three to six weeks of hands-on training to prepare you for your first flight.

 Oftentimes, lodging and transportation are included during your training.
 Some airlines even offer paid training.

 When you finish, your employer will apply for your Certificate of Demonstrated Proficiency from the Federal Aviation Administration (FAA).

 Armed with your certificate, you’re ready to fly.

 How long does it take to become a flight attendant?

 Airlines usually like their prospective attendants to have 1-2 years of experience in a customer service position.
 This experience can come from any job where you develop skills to assist customers in face-to-face interactions, like at a restaurant or hotel desk.